PGSafarik/FoxGHI/README.md

 From this version, FoxGHI will default to the directory install/path/foxghi/MAJOR.MINOR/, i.e. no subdirectory with the development version will be added, which caused problems with library settings in ld.cache when updating development or patch versions

-### 20/05/2023 Side Bar widget implementation is postponed indefinitely
+  20/05/2023 Side Bar widget implementation is postponed indefinitely - Close

-### 28/05/2023 Fixed function of the window maximize button
+  28/05/2023 Fixed function of the window maximize button - Open
 Fixed the unpleasant bug of the non-functioning window maximization button, which appeared in some WMs.
 It turned out that this functionality is influenced by the decorative attributes of the FXTopWindow class.